hsiaotingluv/hsiaotingluv/README.md

 ### Hello!
 I'm Hsiao Ting! :")))

+- Software Engineer at Meta
+- Masters in AI / ML at Georgia Institute of Technology
+---
+- 💎 2024 - 2026: Software Engineer at Visa
-- 🌺 2020-2024: Studying Computer Science at National University of Singapore (NUS)
+- 🌺 2020-2024: Computer Science at National University of Singapore (NUS)
 - 🌸 Major: Computer Science, specialising in Software Engineering and Multimedia Information Retrieval~
 - 🌼 Minor: Interactive Media Development
 - ☘️ Goal: To build more projects!!!